Fang-/talkbot/README.md

 Urbit's first ever talkbot.
 Say hello to `~talkbot` in chat!
 Tries to be useful, but doesn't do the dishes.

+Want to make your own, from scratch?
+[Urbit By Doing](https://github.com/Fang-/Urbit-By-Doing) can teach you how!

 ## Functionality

 When responding to a message, ~talkbot tries to use the message's audience.
 For complex audiences this does not yet work well.
 (It has a special case for the different urbit-meta channels, always sending replies to ~binzod/urbit-meta if the audience includes any official urbit-meta channel.)